These are the biggest Salesforce admin mistakes I’ve seen (or made 😬) in no particular order.

 Letting everyone build reports

 Salesforce isn’t a democracy.
 Instances are dense, often have a lot of legacy crap, and data has to be interpreted with nuance.
 It’s so common for individual users or teams to create reports with slightly different dimensions and filters.
 One team references Lead Source, and another Campaign Source.
-Our sense of reality (and responsibility) wiggles apart.
 Soon we have conflicting narratives, we don’t trust the data… and things get really miserable.

 Another really common offender is when using Leads and Contacts.
 Reporting on simple questions like “how many MQLs did I have this month?” requires two different reports.
 Every time.
-When naive Salesforce users pull reports that look incomplete, they freak out and generally make life miserable.
+When naive Salesforce users pull reports that look incomplete, they freak out and, again, make life miserable.

 The solution?
 Scope, create, and then lockdown org-wide no-touching Salesforce dashboards that track KPIs.